-Xiujuan is currently completing a part-time DPhil, researching students’ transition from UK universities to the global labour market.
+Xiujuan is currently pursuing a DPhil in Education, researching students’ transition from UK universities to the global labour market.

 Her current research interests are centred on exploring the relationships between educational attainment, skills acquisition and labour market outcomes, alongside the economics of education and international education.
 She is a Kellogg Scholar and a Chevening Scholar.

 Alongside her studies, Xiujuan works as a project team leader at the University of the West of England’s Employability and Enterprise Department.
-She is an Advisory Group member for a Universities UK international (UUKi) research project titled “What do international graduates do?” and an AGCAS Postgraduate Taught Task Group member.
 She has previously worked at the University of Bristol’s Careers Service and as a manager and English teacher at New Channel Education Group.
+She is an AGCAS Postgraduate Taught Task Group member.
+She was also an Advisory Group member for a Universities UK international (UUKi) research project titled “What do international graduates do?”

 Xiujuan was raised in Xinjiang, China and completed her undergraduate studies in Beijing.
 In 2013 she completed a Master of Education course at the University of Bristol.